AaronWebster/igb-pps/README.md

 If no error messages displayed, you're done!

+##Common quirks

+  * The ancillary clock features only work on adapters with assigned IP address (otherwise the interrupt routines won't work)

 ##Utilites

 To exploit the enabled functionality two utilities are included in this release.